Redocly/redocly-cli/docs/commands/join.md

 By default, the `info.description` property is taken only from the first file, even if it exists in other input files.

 However, if any of the input files contain the `tags` object, the `join` command automatically creates the `x-tagGroups` object in the output file.
-This object contains the `info.description` property from each of the input files.

 ```yaml
 x-tagGroups: